 It’s the best of both worlds – you can have a chinwag and get to know each other while you’re deciding on what to eat, then you can find a nice spot to settle to scoff your face.
 Borough Market is perhaps the most obvious choice here, but it might just well be the busiest.

-Other spots in town include nearby Maltby Street Market, Portobello Road, Lewisham’s Model Market and Hackney gem Broadway Market.
-There’s also Seven Dials, which opened its doors in Covent Garden last Spring.
+Other spots in town include nearby Maltby Street Market, Portobello Road, Lewisham’s Model Market (only open in the Summer) and Hackney gem Broadway Market.
+There’s also Seven Dials, which opened its doors in Covent Garden during 2021.

 7. Enjoy a cocktail or two at a hidden, speakeasy-style bar

 Now, if the pre-meeting chat has gone well, then this one is a good idea for a first date in London – because you’ll look like you’ve really made the effort to impress.
 London is fit to bursting with hidden bars, and you’ll find them in pretty much every nook and cranny of the city.

 They might look like shops, cafés and even *ahem* public toilets to the casual observer, but step through their doors and you’ll find a whole new world.
 Our favourites include The Gobpsy – whose entrance is concealed by a pretty non-suspicious towel shelf at the bottom of a set of stairs – and new-kid-on-the-block The Cinnamon Club, whose interior is styled to look like an authentic Indian bazaar.